LibrariesHacked/librarieshacked.github.io/_posts/2023-01-23-digital-grants-programme.md

 ### 2. An open public library catalogue API

 Public library systems in the UK lack public APIs (application programming interfaces).
 These are a means for software developers to access the data and processes in a library catalogue, to use in their own applications.
 It's not that the library systems do not have APIs.
-They do - they're just proprietary and locked down.
+They do - they're just locked down.

 It would be amazing if a library service could set up a public API to enable applications to do things like renew loans, check availability, and search the catalogue.
 Create the API, create public documentation for it, and promote it widely.
 Encourage people to trial new things.
 This could include: